codeforIATI/iatikit/docs/getting-started.rst

 Setup
 -----

-Once installed, you’ll need to fetch a recent version of all IATI data from `the registry <https://iatiregistry.org/>`__, as well as `the latest codelists <http://reference.iatistandard.org/codelists/>`__ and `schemas <http://reference.iatistandard.org/schema/>`__.
+Once iatikit is installed, you’ll need to fetch a recent version of all IATI data from `the registry <https://iatiregistry.org/>`__, as well as `the latest codelists <http://reference.iatistandard.org/codelists/>`__ and `schemas <http://reference.iatistandard.org/schema/>`__.

 .. code:: python